New York City Guide

 2. Soup Dumplings From Joe’s Shanghai

-Part of the reason there are so many spots for great NYC foods is because the city is so darn big, spanning 302 square miles from the tip of the Bronx to the toe of Staten Island.
+Part of the reason there are so many spots for great NYC food is because the city is so darn big, spanning just over 300 square miles from the tip of the Bronx to the toe of Staten Island.
 Some regions are known more for specific foods, however.
 Looking for the best food in New York is a major mission, but looking for the best dumplings in NYC will take you straight to Chinatown — at Joe’s Shanghai, to be exact.

-Customers at Joe’s Shanghai love that the soup dumplings are made with authenticity and extreme care, as expert chefs deftly shape thin dough into perfect-looking dumplings.
-The inside is a delightfully savory mixture of pork and meat broth.
+Customers love that the soup dumplings are made with authenticity and extreme care as expert chefs deftly shape thin dough into perfect-looking culinary works of art.
+The inside of this popular NYC food is a delightfully savory mixture of a pork meatball and a meaty broth.
+You can also opt for the crab with pork variant if you’re a fan of seafood.

 Joe’s Shanghai | 46 Bowery St., New York, NY, 10013 | $$